 OSNAP is a tool that ensures precision while drawing.
 You use this to help you grab points on existing objects.

 Options that are important to us right now are: Midpoint, Quadrant, and Tangent.
 You need to activate them on the list.
 (Right click on the OSNAP icon to have the list displayed like on the image above)

 Midpoint will help you achieve figures similar to the following.

 To draw the segment BA, we needed to know exactly where the middle of DE was. when Midpoint is activated, we just have to hover the cursor close to the center of DE after activating the LINE command for AutoCAD to help us snap the start-point at the center of DE.

 Notice the Green triangle indicating the middle of the line.

 Quadrant will be essential while working on the following example.
 You need to be able to hook A, B, C and D on right points.

 Tangent will be useful if you have the following to draw.

-Just for the sake of knowing, Grid displays a series of graph paper style lines that can serve as distance of reference.
+Just for the sake of knowing, Grid displays a series of graph paper style lines that can serve as a distance of reference.

 You should know that at the beginning of every project, you need to set the unit in which you will be drawing.
 To access it, simply